gbdev/pandocs/src/MMM01.md

 ### 0000-3FFF - ROM Bank $X0 (Read Only)

-On start (in "unmapped" mode), this is mapped to the first half of the menu program in the last 32 KiB of the ROM.
+On startup (in "unmapped" mode), this is mapped to the first half of the menu program in the last 32 KiB of the ROM.

 When a game is mapped, this area normally contains the first 16 KiB (bank 00) of the game ROM.